digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 Account
 *******

 Finally, account contracts are used as proof of a relationship between a ``custodian`` and an ``owner``.

 An ``owner`` must have an account contract with a ``custodian`` before a holding contract can be created between the two parties.

 This is similar to how, in the real world, you need to open a bank account before you can use the bank’s services.

 The account contract controls which parties are authorized to transfer holdings in and out of the account.

-Accounts are also used to prevent holding transfers to unvetted third parties: Alice can transfer a holding to Bob only if Bob has an account at the Bank (and has therefore been vetted by the Bank).
+Accounts are also used to prevent holding transfers to unvetted third parties: Alice can transfer a holding to Bob only if Bob has an account at the same Bank (and has therefore been vetted by the Bank).

 .. _signatories-2: